rjpilgrim/TempoSonicAppPrivacyPolicy/privacypolicy.md

-I, Ryan James Allan, the developer of the TempoSonics Mobile Assistant App, am not currently storing any user data in a remote server or otherwise.
+I, Ryan James Allan, the developer of the Temposonics Sensor Assistant App, am not currently storing any user data in a remote server or otherwise.